WELCOME TO

 CLEAR SPRING STUDIO

-Beginning in February of this year, we have arranged with our generous friends at Castle Hill Fitness to hold our monthly Iyengar Teacher’s Practices in the Chakras Room of Castle Hill Fitness at 12th and Lamar.
-A central location that will make it easier for more of our community to participate!
+We continue to enjoy the generosity of Castle Hill Fitness in offering us a space to hold our monthly Iyengar Teacher’s Practices in the Chakras Room.
+It’s a central location that makes it easier for more of our community to participate!

 If you are new to these practices (we have been holding these for at least a decade in different locations and forms), please contact Devon first to make sure it’s what you think it is.